-LITERACY ITERACY

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2

-Enjoy songs and rhymes, tuning in and paying attention Join in with songs and rhymes, copying sounds, rhythms, tunes and tempo Say some of the words in songs and rhymes.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Enjoy songs and rhymes, tuning in and paying attention Join in with songs and rhymes, copying sounds, rhythms, tunes and tempo Say some of the words in songs and rhymes.
 Copy finger movements and other gestures Enjoy sharing books with an adult and looking at books independently Pick up and hold a one-handed tool (palmer grip initially) Sing songs and say rhymes independently.
 For example, singing whilst playing Pay attention and respond to the pictures or the words Enjoy drawing and mark making freely- these may look like scribbles, lines and circles.
 Be able to hold a book the correct way up and turn the pages independently Enjoy looking at illustrations in books Have favourite books they enjoy to share with an adult, with another child, or to look at alone Notice print in the environment such as familiar logos Make connect between movements and marks they make Repeat words and phrases from familiar stories Ask questions about the book Make comments and shares their own ideas Add some marks to their drawings, which they give meaning to.
 For example: "that says mummy."
-Develop play around favourite stories or rhymes using props Begin to demonstrate a desire to look at their favourite books Enjoy mark making using a range of one-handed tools Listen attentively for short periods (early phonics) Recognise and remember some sounds and name them from memory Add some meaning to their marks

-Literacy knowledge progression on
+Develop play around favourite stories or rhymes using props Begin to demonstrate a desire to look at their favourite books Enjoy mark making using a range of one-handed tools Listen attentively for short periods (early phonics) Recognise and remember some sounds and name then from memory Add some meaning to their marks Literacy knowledge progression on • AUTUMN Know pencils are used to make marks Know how to hold a book Know print in the environment gives us information SPRING Know a favourite book of theirs Know marks can convey meaning (different media, including digitally) Know and remember some repeated phrases from favourite rhymes or stories brush for painting pencil for drawing)

-AUTUMN SPRING SUMMER

-Know marks can convey meaning (different media, including

-Know and remember some repeated phrases from favourite